eric-vargo/eric-vargo.github.io/_posts/2015-06-01-REST-API-Guidelines.markdown

 200 - OK

 201 – Created
-Server has successfully created a new resource as a result of a POST request.
+Server has successfully created a new resource as a result of a POST/PUT/PATCH request.
 The new resource's location should be returned in the Location header.

 202 – Accepted
 Server has accepted the request, but it is not yet complete.
 This status is useful for long-running tasks that may need to contact 3rd party resources, for example.
 The response should contain a link pointing to a status monitor.
 Once the long-running create process has finished, the response from the status monitor should include the same headers and response body had the request been fulfilled synchronously.